Home|Blogs|Cross-Platform Game Development: Benefits vs Costs

 Unreal and Unity game engines deliver efficient environments and tools for the development of mobile, console, AR/VR, and PC games.
 Developers can find many plugins for cross-platform game development on their marketplace or GitHub, including scripts, 2D/3D assets, animations, audio, and more.

-We should also mention other engines with nice features for cross-platform game development.
+We should also mention other engines with cool features for cross-platform game development.
 A cross-platform title may take more time to design, and ready-to-use tools come in handy for developers:

 CryEngine – stunning, ready-made visuals.

 GameMaker Studio – extremely user-friendly tools for creating customized game elements.

 LibGDX – an open-source Java game development library.

 Godot engine – a free option to generate 2D and 3D game development.

 It may be hard to choose which engine will produce a game release perfectly matching your monetization and promotion strategy.
 Hopefully, after reading this blog, you’ve got a basic vision: cross-platform games demand more time for development, but less time for testing and upgrading, resulting in quicker and more powerful monetization.

 Cross-Platform Game Dev is a Smart Technical Choice

 Everybody wants a piece of the video game market, Tencent and Activision Blizzard or hardware incumbents like Sony (PlayStation) and Microsoft (Xbox).

 Unity and Unreal engines provide powerful digital infrastructure for a variety of the world’s popular games, e.g., Pokemon Go (Unity engine) and Fortnite (Unreal Engine).

-If you’re interested in cross-platform game development, but still you have a variety of questions concerning:
+If you’re interested in cross-platform game development, but still have a variety of questions concerning:

 Which platforms to consider for wider title spread and better monetization

 Which engine to choose for smoother code building and a more efficient QA testing process

-Which measurements tools will assist better in systematic game performance evaluation
+Which measurement tools will assist with systematic game performance evaluation

 We invite you to contact Innovecs.
 We cover all aspects of cross-platform game development.
 Additionally, we have more than ten years of hands-on experience delivering award-winning cross-platform titles worldwide.